 - 1. During the exam, avoid looking anywhere other than at your computer and your scratch paper.
 Any other glances may be picked up by ProctorU and reported as cheating, in which case we may impose a penalty (among other possible sanctions). - 2.
 If your connection with ProctorU goes down, then stop everything.
 Sometimes it is a momentary and passing thing, and sometimes it is a more serious problem.
-You are at this point permitted to retrieve your phone for the purposes of making sure it is on and receiving any calls from ProctorU. - 3.
+You are at this point permitted to retrieve your phone for the purposes of making sure it is on and receiving any calls from ProctorU.
+It is suggested to use an Ethernet cable for the most reliable connection. - 3.
 At the end of your exam, you must contact your proctor to let them know you have finished.
 Your proctor will then give you instructions that you must follow.
 If you disconnect before the proctor witnesses you logging out of everything according to their directions, then they will report it as possible cheating, and you will be subject to being penalized (whether you were actually cheating or not).